rubenmoor/projectzero/ActorComponentInterface.md

 Note that the above code has a disadvantage:
 `GetMyComponent` is not a `UFUNCTION` and can't be called from Blueprint.
+The line `UINTERFACE(meta=(CannotImplementInterfaceInBlueprint))` makes that explicit.

 Following the documentation of C++ interfaces in Unreal, this can be fixed.
-Just change the declation in the interface to  the following:
+Remove the meta and change the declation in the interface to  the following:

 ```cpp
 UFUNCTION(BlueprintNativeEvent)